cablehead/ktlawsf/src/markdown/cases/virgin.md

 # Class Action Lawsuit Against Virgin America Seeks Unpaid Wages for Flight Attendants

-On March 18, 2015, Kosinski and Thiagaraj, LLP, along with its co-counsel Monique Olivier [Olivier Schreiber & Chao LLP](http://www.osclegal.com/), filed a class action lawsuit against Virgin America seeking unpaid minimum and overtime wages.
+On March 18, 2015, Kosinski and Thiagaraj, LLP, along with its co-counsel Monique Olivier ([Olivier Schreiber & Chao LLP](http://www.osclegal.com/)), filed a class action lawsuit against Virgin America seeking unpaid minimum and overtime wages.
 The lawsuit is brought on behalf of all Virgin America flight attendants who were employed by Virgin America since 2011.
 The case is _Bernstein et. al. v.
 Virgin America, Inc._ (Case No. 15-CV-02277-JST).

 The lawsuit, which was brought by two former and one current Virgin America flight attendants, alleges that Virgin America is violating California labor laws by not paying flight attendants for all hours worked (as opposed to just hours in flight), not paying overtime, not providing meal and rest breaks, and not providing accurate wage statements.